harleydutton/tabula-rasa/README.md

 4. subsections

 ## To-Do
-- learn how to imbbed images in markdown
+- learn how to embed images in markdown
-- start at 'the end' and merge old sections into outline
+- add motivations to character creation
-- edit "checks" section
+- edit "checks" section for eldritch horror style checks
-- refine section names using toc
+- add subsections to character creation
-	- start defining subsections
+- add subsections to setting section
 - export as PDF
-- spelling and grammar check
+- add spelling and grammar check plugin
-- way to merge multiple markdown files? (feature flag sections)
-- upgrade the character sheet in the CC section

 ## Legend
 examples of skills and flavor will be `monospace`